davideliason/starwarsinfo_api_react_redux/README.md

 ### Learning Mission:

-Working with cloud-based data is an important piece of a bigger project that I'm working on for Maker's Faire.
+Working with cloud-based data is an important conceptual piece of a bigger project that I'm working on for Maker's Faire, called [IoT Empoering Me](http://www.mysticmonklabs.com/iotempoweringme) - an IoT + App product to empower individuals within the community.

-Version two will be for building a Native app.
+- Version two will be for building a Native app.
-Version three will tie in back-end DB, possible routing using express and node.
+- Version three will tie in back-end DB, possible routing using express and node.

 ### Practicuum: